Skip to main content

 • Gastrointestinal disorders: Gastritis, ulcers, pancreatitis.

-Understanding the impact of ETOH is crucial for nurses to provide effective care and education to patients struggling with alcohol-related conditions.
-By staying informed and proactive, nurses can play a key role in mitigating the negative health effects of alcohol use and abuse.
+Understanding ETOH abuse is essential for nurses to provide effective care and education to patients struggling with alcohol-related conditions.
+By staying proactive and informed, nurses can play a key role in managing and mitigating the negative health effects of alcohol use and abuse.

 Common Alcohol Health Myths Nurses Often Debunk